 Fort Entrance: A Trap For Invaders

-Upon entering and turning left, you’ll pass through the first door into the Fort.
-This area, once a living quarters for officers and their families, underwent renovation in 1976, bringing some modern upgrades while preserving its historic charm. .
-Next, step into the Model Room, where great donated models and pictures provide a glimpse into the Fort’s storied past.
+If you turn left after entering, you’ll pass through the first door into the fort’s main area.
+This space once housed officers and their families.
+In 1976, the DCR renovated it, adding modern touches while preserving its historic charm.
+Next, head into the Model Room.
+Here, you’ll see models and pictures, donated to offer a glimpse into the fort’s past.

 Parade Grounds: A Vital Lifeline For The Defending Army